SystemsApproach/private5g/cloud.rst

 is a Kubernetes-based cluster.
 It is a platform that consists of one or more server racks interconnected by a leaf-spine switching fabric, with an SDN control plane (denoted SD-Fabric) managing the fabric.

+..
+Need to figure out the right way to introduce SD-Fabric, which will come up in Chapter 5 when we talk about the P4-based UPF.
+The citation given below is not sufficient.

 .. _fig-ace:
 .. figure:: figures/ops/Slide3.png